Mayor Meenakshi

-Mayor Meenakshi is a 1976 Indian Tamil-language drama film, directed by Madurai Thirumaran.
-The film story was written by Suki Subramaniyam and the music was by M. S. Viswanathan.
-It stars K. R. Vijaya playing the title role, with Jaishankar, V. K. Ramasamy, Cho.
-Vijayakumar and Sripriya making cameo appearances.
-It was released on 28 May 1976.
+Mayor Meenakshi is a 1976 Indian Tamil-language drama film, written and directed by Madurai Thirumaran, from a story by Suki Subramaniam and the music was by M. S. Viswanathan.
+It stars K. R. Vijaya playing the title role, with Jaishankar, V. K. Ramasamy and Cho in key roles.
+The film was released on 28 May 1976.

 Plot

 The film revolves around Meenakshi, who rises from an ordinary corporation scavenger to becoming mayor and the trials and tribulations she faces to maintain a balance at work and at home.

 Production

 According to historian Vamanan, Mayor Meenakshi established K. R. Vijaya as the "ideal mother figure", prior to which she appeared mainly in "family-centric films".
 Some scenes were shot at Kashmir.